-This profile applies the same ATNA grouping to protect against the typical XDS identified risks.
-This profile may be grouped with XUA to further provide authentication of the user of the result.
+This profile applies the same ATNA grouping as the XDS profile to protect against the typical XDS identified risks.
+The MPQ Document Consumer and the MPQ Document Registry shall be grouped with an ATNA Secure Node or Secure Application Actor.

+Actors in this profile may be grouped with actors in the Cross-Enterprise User Assertion (XUA) Profile to further provide authentication of the user of the result.

-The new security and privacy considerations arise because this profile allows for a single query to result in multiple patients XDS metadata to be returned in one transaction.
+The security and privacy considerations arise because this profile allows for a single query to result in multiple patients XDS metadata to be returned in one transaction.
 Although the XDS metadata is not high-grade health data it is still identifiable health information and thus needs to be protected.
 The combination of multiple patient's protected information in the same result results in a more difficult task to assure that the intended recipient has all the authorizations necessary for the intended use.
 In classical XDS queries the query request/response is constrained to a single patient and therefore the access control decision can be done across the whole transaction.